scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 This is not to say that UA and SA should not be conducted early in the model development process - indeed, obtaining the range of plausible output uncertainties is a critical prerequisite to conducting model validation.
 Small quantities of test data cannot be compared to a point estimate of a model's output, and it is necessary to have the full distribution of output values to compare test data against.
 Once a Monte Carlo analysis has generated these output distributions, hypothesis testing or probablistic prediction measures like the Brier score or log loss can be used to anchor the model against real-life test data.

 Another pitfall of Monte Carlo approaches is that rare events may be undersampled or undermodeled in a standard Monte Carlo analysis.
-For example, NASA uses Monte Carlos extensively during launch vehicle design to predict the rocket trajectory.[NASA01]_ However, they must prove robustness to anomalous or stressing scenarios which may occu only one or two times in the thousands of cases.
+For example, NASA uses Monte Carlos extensively during launch vehicle design to predict the rocket trajectory.
+[Han01]_ However, they must prove robustness to anomalous or stressing scenarios which may occu only one or two times in the thousands of cases.
 In these instances, rare event scenarios should be investigated directly.

+Note that *monaco*'s overhead in creating easily-iterrogatable objects for variables, values, and cases makes it a slow choice for computationally simple applications with high :math:`n`, such as Monte Carlo integration.

 Some benefits are more qualitative.
 Monte Carlo analysis is an excellent way to uncover unexpected edge cases in a model through unexpected combinations of inputs, especially in highly nonlinear models.
 This is essentially the concept behind "fuzzing" techniques in software testing.